Scottish Building Regulations and Planning Permission

 Here are some tips to make the process of employing a builder easier.
 If you hire an architect or surveyor, they can help you find a builder, and can supervise the ongoing work.

-If you want to do repairs or improvements, you may need to get a building warrant from the council.
+If you want to make repairs or improvements, you may need to get a building warrant and or planning permission from the council.
 Find out the kind of work that requires a warrant and how you can go about getting one.

 If you want to extend or alter your home, you may need to get planning permission.
 See what kinds of work require planning permission, how to apply and what to do if permission is refused.